ignadv1986/Comprehensive-NGS-Technical-Manual/03_Transcriptomics_(RNA-seq)/01_pre-processing.md

 The primary goal of RNA-seq is typically **Differential Expression Analysis**: identifying changes in gene expression between two conditions.

-## RNA Enrichment Strategies

-Total RNA is dominated by **ribosomal RNA (rRNA)**, which accounts for >90% of the molecules in a cell but provides almost no useful biological information for most studies, so an enrichment step where the RNA of interest is selected is required.
-The goal of the RNA-seq experiment determines the enrichment strategy; in the most common approaches, the analysis focuses on fully-mature mRNA.
-In this scenario, mRNAs are enriched through the use of **oligo(dT)-coated magnetic beads**, taking advantage of the fact that most mature eukaryotic mRNAs are polyadenylated, but rRNAs are not.

-However, sometimes the analysis needs to include **non-polyadenylated RNAs**, such as prokaryotic RNA, histone RNA, and some long non-coding RNAs (lncRNAs).
-In these cases, the use of oligo(dT) would result in the loss of not only the rRNA, but also of the RNA of interest, so a **depletion** strategy is used instead: biotinylated DNA probes that are perfectly complementary to the 18S, 28S, 5S, and 5.8S ribosomal RNA sequences are added.
-These probes bind to the rRNA, and then Streptavidin beads are used to pull the rRNA-probe complexes out of the solution.
-Additionally, in degraded or FFPE samples the poly-A tail is often separated from the rest of the gene, so a ribo-depletion step is also required.
-If oligo(dT) are used, they will bind to the fragmented poly-A tails, and the NanoDrop would show a normal concentration of RNA, but the library will have almost no data.
-Therefore, while more expensive, ribo-depletion is more robust method when handling low-quality samples.

-**Note:** Even with standard library prep, checking for overrepresented sequences (like rRNA) and filtering them with tools such as SortMeRNA or BBduk in case they appear as overrepresented sequences in the fastQ step is a good safeguard to improve mapping efficiency and quantification accuracy.

-## RNA fragmentation

-As most NGS protocols, RNA-seq starts with a fragmentation step, to generate smaller fragments that can be processed by the sequencer after cDNA generation.
-The goal for most Illumina libraries is a fragment size of ~200–300 bp However, because RNA is single-stranded and much more fragile than DNA, sonication is not recommended.
-It generates local heat and cavitation that can damage the RNA, and it might contain traces of RNase.
-The go-to method for RNA is **chemical fragmentation**, based on a combination of heat (94°C) and a buffer containing bivalent metal ions (like Zn or Mg).
-At high temperatures, the metal ions act as Lewis acids.
-They coordinate with the oxygen atoms in the phosphodiester backbone of the RNA, making the backbone susceptible to hydrolysis (breaking the bond using a water molecule).

 ## RNA Quality Check: RNA Integrity Number (RIN)

 Before any library preparation begins, the quality of the total RNA extracted from the cells must be assessed.
 The gold standard for this is the **RIN (RNA Integrity Number)**.